sebastianbertoli/minimal-mistakes/_posts/2018-01-11-human-mobility.md

 <figure class="right">
     <img src="/assets/images/posts/2018-01-11-human-mobility/stop_locations.jpg"/>
 </figure>
-*Figure 4*

-To appreciate why this is useful, let us have a look at figure 4 where we have plotted some stop locations in orange (from a different dataset).
+To appreciate why this is useful, let us have a look at the figure on the right where we have plotted some stop locations in orange (from a different dataset).
 The stop locations appear to form small clusters: one bigger cluster in proximity of *Building 7* on the left and two other clusters in proximity of *Building 1* and *Building 2* respectively.
 Finally, there are also two stop locations on *Malcolm Boulevard* at the bottom.

 What we are actually interested in is the *destination* where a user has stopped and not necessarily the exact *GPS position* recorded.
 For instance, the group of stop locations surrounding *Building 7* should be regarded as one destination.
 Similarly, those surrounding *Building 1* and *Building 2* respectively.
 In other words, we need to cluster or aggregate the stop locations into destinations.